 The Children Acts 1989 and 2004, states a child is anyone who has not reached their 18th birthday.
-The commitment to safeguarding and promoting the welfare of children however will extend to all children who visit Pool House Community Primary School as well as all pupils of school.
+The commitment to safeguarding and promoting the welfare of children however will extend to all children who visit St Joseph's as well as all pupils of school.